Kim Song-gun

 Kim Song-gun (Korean: 김성근; born 1945) is a North Korean painter.
 He works at the Mansudae Art Studio in Pyongyang.

+Life

+Kim was born in 1945.
+He initially worked as a blacksmith for 3 years.
+After his military service, he started working for the Mansudae in 1971, and studied at Pyongyang University of Fine Arts from 1972 to 1975.

 Work

 Kim Song-gun is also called "Painter of the Waves" since he mostly paints sea and river sceneries with thunderous waters.
 Despite a very realistic depiction the paintings carry a subtle kind of modern abstraction achieved through the dramatic presentation of the waves.

-One of those paintings, Waves of the Sea Kumgang, was noticed internationally due to a photo from Bill Clinton's state visit to North Korea in 2009 showing him sitting next to Kim Jong-il with the large green waves painting in the background.
+One of those paintings, Waves of the Sea Kumgang, was noticed internationally due to a photo from Bill Clinton's state visit to North Korea in 2009 showing him sitting next to Kim Jong Il with the large green waves painting in the background.